 We’re advocating for more forestland to be used specifically to provide supply for CLT.

 If you are a state, federal or local elected official and want to find out more about Clackamas County and CLT, please contact Chris Lyons at 503-742-5909, or Trent Wilson at 503-655-8206.

 Clackamas County was recently awarded $100,000 from the U.S. Forest Service as part of the 2019 Wood Innovation Grant program.
 The funds are being used by #ClackCo’s Economic Development Division, working with the University of Oregon School of Architecture and Oregon State University’s Tallwood Design Institute, to consider how cross-laminated timber, or mass timber, could be used in the construction of a new county courthouse.

-Students in the University of Oregon fall 2019 Design Studio will prepare up to five courthouse designs incorporating mass timber elements.
+Students in the University of Oregon fall 2019 Design Studio prepared multiple courthouse designs incorporating mass timber elements.
 The top selected design will then undergo a Life Cycle Analysis that will include consideration of cost differences and environmental benefits of using mass timber compared with more traditional materials in the construction.
-The results are expected in spring 2020.